LucasRal/LucasRal/README.md

-- 👋 Hi, I’m @Lucas RALAMBO
+- 👋 Hi, I’m Lucas RALAMBO

 - 👀 I’m interested in everything around tech in general.
 But mostly passionated about implementing and applying Machine Learning algorithms to any kind of fields (Finance, Marketing, Social media...).